 "We have taken time to reach a decision about preferred bidders using a robust selection process to ensure that the bidders are the right ones for the community, the environment and the future development of the estate."

-"We believe that the preferred bidders have demonstrated, and will continue to demonstrate during the consultation process their ability to meet these objectives and will provide the best future for the estate."'All about profits'
+"We believe that the preferred bidders have demonstrated, and will continue to demonstrate during the consultation process their ability to meet these objectives and will provide the best future for the estate."

 The Lake Vyrnwy estate, with a 125-year lease, has a conservation area, nature reserve, sites of special scientific interest and several farms.